adam-fowler/ses-forwarder-lambda/README.md

 2) Compile the code.
 First part of `scripts/build-and-package.sh`
 3) Package the compiled Lambda into a zip with required runtime libraries.
 Second part of `scripts/build-and-package.sh`
 4) Deploy the packaged Lambda. `deploy.sh`
+5) Go to console and edit environment variables for the Lambda.
+Set SES_FORWARDER_CONFIG to point to configuration json file you uploaded to S3.
+Path should be of the format `s3://bucket/key`.

 If this is the first time you are running the install, the `deploy.sh` script will create a new IAM role, add the policy document `policy.json` to the role and create a new Lambda function.
 Otherwise it will just update the already created Lambda.